Catania Sicily, Italy Travel Guide

 Familiarize yourself with emergency numbers and local safety practices.

-While Catania is generally safe, practicing standard safety precautions is advisable.
+While Catania is generally safe, practicing standard precautionary steps is advisable.

-Carry a copy of your passport.
+Keep a copy of your passport.
 Keep emergency contacts handy.
-Be aware of your surroundings, particularly in busy places.
+Be aware of your surroundings, especially in crowded areas.
 A little preparation adds much to a pleasant journey.